 In the scene where Atom is about to enter the ring before fighting Zeus, Hugh Jackman (who has made public before his admiration for boxer Manny Pacquiao), was seen carrying a case for Atom's remote control (at 1:40:34 and at 1:43:50).
 On that box was a sticker of the Philippine flag, the country where Pacquiao was born.
 (Another view of the case is at 1:20:43, just before Atom's fight with Twin Cities.)

 In the sequence in the junkyard on the DVD director's commentary, Shawn Levy says "This was an aggregate plant.
 I don't even know what that means.
-All I can tell you is that it's a place, I think they made gravel, and what you'll notice is that I would say that 25% of the cranes and gantries and machinery that you see in this shot were there.
-The other 75% we either brought in or set-extended, like in this shot, digitally.
-But everything you're seeing here is real - we built the skeleton of a rocket, we built in the background of Hugh Jackman and Dakota Goyo, that husk of a USA rocket."
+All I can tell you is that it's a place, I think they made gravel, and what you'll notice is that I would say that 25 percent of the cranes and gantries and machinery that you see in this shot were there.
+The other 75 percent, we either brought in or set-extended, like in this shot, digitally.
+But, everything you're seeing here is real - we built the skeleton of a rocket, we built in the background of Hugh Jackman and Dakota Goyo, that husk of a USA rocket."

-Director Shawn Levy notes in the DVD commentary as the bull comes out of the chute to fight Ambush, that two bulls were used, but that the better performer, Kujo, only had one horn.
-In that shot, a second horn was added with Computer Graphics.
+Shawn Levy notes in the DVD commentary as the bull comes out of the chute to fight Ambush, that two bulls were used, but that the better performer, Kujo, only had one horn.
+In that shot, a second horn was added with computer graphics.

-When Mashido makes his first appearance he is surrounded by reporters asking questions and shoving their microphones under his nose.
-One of these microphones (the light grey one on the left) bears the logo of the real-life Austrian/German TV station "Pro7".
+When Mashido makes his first appearance, he is surrounded by reporters asking questions and shoving their microphones under his nose.
+One of these microphones (the light grey one on the left) bears the logo of the real-life Austrian/German television station "Pro7".

 The trivia items below may give away important plot points.